AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/dynamic-media/imaging-faq.md

 Caso você precise configurar um novo domínio personalizado para usar a Smart Imaging, os URLs devem ser atualizados para refletir esse domínio personalizado.

-Para entender os pré-requisitos para Smart Imaging, consulte [Posso usar Smart Imaging?](#am-i-eligible-to-use-smart-imaging)
+Para entender os pré-requisitos para Smart Imaging, consulte [Posso usar a Smart Imaging?](#am-i-eligible-to-use-smart-imaging)

 <!-- OLD No. Smart Imaging works seamlessly with your existing image URLs and image presets.
 In addition, Smart Imaging does not require you to add any code on your website to detect a user's browser.
 All of this is handled automatically. -->